neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 WasmKit's approach separates the running instances (networks, contracts, accounts) from the core logic (deploy steps, testing logic) to make contract interation possible with any CosmWasm enabled chain with any account with just a slight change in `wasmkit.config.js` if need be.

 WasmKit configuration file `wasmkit.config.js` maps blockchain networks (neutron mainnet, neutron testnet or localnet), accounts (contract admin account, contract deploy account, testing account) and even contracts (their .wasm file, schema files) with just their names and only use given names while writing interaction script or testing logic.
-This is poweful mechanism as it removes the need to store and keep track of data values for these 3 entities, for example, there is no need to store codeId after contract deployment, contractAddress after instantiation or to store RPC URL or chainId for mainnet, testnets.
+This is powerful mechanism as it removes the need to store and keep track of data values for these 3 entities, for example, there is no need to store codeId after contract deployment, contractAddress after instantiation or to store RPC URL or chainId for mainnet, testnets.

 ### Contract development cycle